How to Ace a Job Interview or Business Presentation

 RIGHT: I’m guessing the average age of everyone in here is about 40, right?
 Raise your hand if you’re over 40… Haha, nah, I’m just kidding, some of you would need to raise both hands which I know is difficult at your age!
 So, in just your short *wink* lifetime (if you’re about 40, you young whipper-snappers!)
 ACE has gone from nervous-but-optimistic Southeast Asian start-up to over 30 thousand employees in 10 global offices and growing, with an average staff retention of six years – twice the average for companies in our industry.
 TER-WICE!
 Two times the average!
 [WHISPERING CONSPIRATORIALLY] Want to know our secret?
 Of course you do, that’s why you’re here…

 (None of these “facts” about me or “ACE” or HR stats are necessarily true, by the way, they’re just for illustration purposes.)

-Emotional two-way connection is what will get you remembered and hired, so find ways to get the other party to contribute meaningfully to the discussion.
+Emotional two-way connection is what will get you remembered and hired, and will allow you to find out whether you actually want the job, so find ways to get the other party to contribute meaningfully to the discussion.